risk-first/website/Operational-Risk.md

 In a way, [actions](Glossary#taking-action) like **Design** and **Improvement** bring us right back to where we started from: identifying [Dependency Risks](Dependency-Risk), [Feature Risks](Feature-Risk) and [Complexity Risks](Complexity-Risk) that hinder our operation, and mitigating them through actions like _software development_.

-Our safari of risk is finally complete, it's time to look back and what we've seen in [Staging and Classifying](Staging-and-Classifying).
+Our safari of risk is finally complete.
+It's time to reflect on what we've seen in the next section, [Staging and Classifying](Staging-and-Classifying).